GuutBoy/GuutBoy.github.io/README.md

 # GuutBoy.github.io
-List of links to secure computation papers appearing on epring.iacr.org.
+Repo for my webpage containing a list of links to secure computation papers appearing on eprint.iacr.org: https://guutboy.github.io